 SKI BOOT COMPATIBILITY

 It is essential to confirm boot and binding compatibility when purchasing new bindings (or boots).
 The different binding types above are designed to work with specific ski boot soles.
 Ski boot manufactures follow the International Standards Organization (ISO) standards for specific boot sole shapes and dimensions.
 Boots with a flat plastic sole stamped with ISO 5355 will work with all traditional alpine bindings.
 Today, boots with GripWalk soles have become widespread, but they must be used with GripWalk compatible bindings.
 Bindings that are multi-norm certified (MNC) will work with ISO 5355 soles, GripWalk soles, and ISO 9523 certified touring soles.
 These standards can be very confusing, so to be sure that your boots and bindings are compatible, seek out help from a certified ski binding technician in a Christy Sports store.
 We highly recommend that all binding mounts, remounts, or adjustments be handled and tested by a professional manufacturer certified technician*.

 The brake is on the heel piece of the binding that juts out from the ski on either side.
 Brakes help to stop your ski from sliding away in the event of a release, or simply if you are clicking into your skis on a slope.
 The brake must be wide enough to cover the waist width of your ski.
 For example, if the waist width of your ski is 90mm you will need a binding with a brake of at least 90mm.
-You do not, however, want the bakes to be too big for your skis because they will protrude too far from the ski and present a hazard.
+You do not, however, want the brakes to be too big for your skis because they will protrude too far from the ski and present a hazard.
 As a rule of thumb, do not use a brake that is more than 10mm wider than the width underfoot of your ski.
 Some, but not all, brakes can be replaced with different sizes.
 If you are unsure what brake size you need, stop by a Christy Sports location and talk to an expert or chat with our customer service team.